| [Top] | [Contents] | [Index] | [ ? ] |

 method for NMDS, and this function can handle zero

 dissimilarities.
-The alternative function isoMDS was the only
+The alternative function isoMDS

 choice before vegan 2.0-0, and it cannot handle zero dissimilarities.
 If

-you want to use isoMDS, you can use argument zerodist =
+, you can use argument zerodist =

-"add" in metaMDS to handle zero dissimilarities.
+to handle zero dissimilarities.
 With this

 argument, zero dissimilarities are replaced with a small above zero

-value, and they can be handled in isoMDS.
-This is a kluge, and
+value, and they can be handled in isoMDS

 some people do not like this.
 A more principal solution is to remove

-duplicate sites using R command unique.
-However, after some
+duplicate sites using R command unique

 standardizations or with some dissimilarity indices, originally